Vasa3331/rsschool-cv/cv.md

 * Codewars: [vasa3331](https://www.codewars.com/users/vasa3331)

 ## Summary
-<font size = 1>At the moment I work in the representative office of a European pharmaceutical company as a drug registration specialist.
+<font size = 3>At the moment I work in the representative office of a European pharmaceutical company as a drug registration specialist.
 My goal is to learn everything new and exciting.
 I want to get knowledge and skills that will be enough for employment in an IT-company.
-I think it will be a positive change in my life.
+I think it will be a positive change in my life.</font>

 ## Skills
 * HTML